jerturowetz/notes/dragon-age-2/completion-checklist.md

 - **Anders:** Tevinter Chanty Amulet : Found in Abandon Slaver Den during Fenris companion quest A Bitter Pill
 - **Aveline:** Shield of the Knight Herself : Ser Vernel's Refuge during the Offered and Lost main quest
 - **Fenris:** A Slave's Life : Found in a sack in the Elven Alienage, Lowtown at night
-- **Isabela:** Ship in a Bottle : located in Smuggler's Cut during the Blackpowder Courtesy main quest
-- **Merril:** Wooden Halla Carving : Purchase at Ilen's Craft shop at Sundermount
 - **Varric:** The Tethras Signet Ring : Sold at the Trinket's Emporium in Lowtown
 - **Sebastian:** Strakhaven Longbow : Found in the Harimann Estate during his companions quest Repentance